 The VIm (C#m) is one of the tougher cut capo chords; however, I have a shortcut for it!
-You can play it as pictured there to the left, but it also works by simply holding down the fifth string in the second fret from the capo.
-(Yeah, just forget those two strings on the fourth fret)
+You can play it as pictured there below, but it also works by simply holding down the fifth string in the second fret from the capo.
+(Yeah, just forget those two strings on the fourth fret.)

 The VII Chord